 So does this mean I can upload anything on HootBoard?

-No. While we take all possible steps in our control to protect user data, we recommend users to upload information only as needed.
-If you haven't done already, review the security settings of your HootBoard with one of our consultants for free.
+While we take all possible steps in our control to protect user data, we recommend you speak with someone from our team if you have additional questions, requirements or concerns.
+If you already have a board we'll be happy to review the security settings of your HootBoard with one of our consultants for free.
 You can use this link to setup a meeting.